fmorenopino/Deep-Learning-Time-Series-Forecasting/README.md

 If training is taking too much time, you can set the argument `train-ins-num` to a lower number for training only on a subset of time series (but take into account that you probably won't converge to a proper solution and performance on test will drop)

-The model will show the results in the command line.
+The model will report the results in the command line.